fkortsagin/Fixed-Windows-10/README.md

 # 10.Once the script has finished, boot back into Windows to continue.

 # 11.Run the amelioration_2019-12-14.bat as Administrator and enable internet access.

  * Due to the deletion process, at this stage, Windows 10 lacks even basic software, such as a web browser or media player.
  * This process installs the chocolatey package manager and a selection of basic open source software.

 # 12.Select Option 2 Post-Amelioration from the main menu.
-# Optional
+# Mostly optional once the script has completed running
 * While most of these configurations are optional, we have tried to align classic-shell with sensible theming.
 These are the settings applied in the AME release.
 * Enable: Show all settings, go to the Skin tab: